talnicolas/sdk-test/README.md

 You need to read those files, parse the JSON and calculate the playtime by sessionId.
 Please implement this in **src/exercise1.cpp**.

+The [nlohmann/json](https://github.com/nlohmann/json) library has been added in the project (`src/json.hpp`) to help deal with the JSON parsing, you can replace it by any other library you would be already familiar with.

 Your program should output the following to the console:

-> session1: 7791 seconds played.
+> session1: 7791 seconds played.\
-> session2: 99082 seconds played.
+> session2: 99082 seconds played.\
 > session3: In progress...

 #### Exercise 2